 |6th phase of action plan||April 1, 2019 to March 31, 2021||

-Continuing after April 2021, we set a goal of achieving a 75% or higher rate of male employees taking child-care-related leave to promote male participation in child-rearing, and promote initiatives to further support balancing work and family life.
+For beyond April 2021, we have set a goal of achieving a 75% or higher rate of male employees taking child-care-related leave to promote male participation in child-rearing, and continue to promote initiatives to further support balancing of work and family life, including the establishment of personnel systems and holding seminars to support the balance.

 Furthermore, we have prepared a handbook that summarizes these systems and posted it on our intranet to ensure that employees are fully aware of their contents and methods of using them.